LiymLab/cfDNAanalyzer/README.md

 #### 1.2 Variance filter

 * In the variance filtering step, we begin by assessing the features to identify those with variance **lower than a variance threshold (0.15 as default)**.
 By eliminating these low-variance features, our aim is to retain only those that have variability in our analysis.
-This step is **optional**, enabling users to tailor their processing steps to the specific needs of their dataset and analysis objectives.

 #### 1.3 Z-score standardization

 * We then perform **Z-score standardization** on each feature separately.
 This process transforms the data so that it has a mean of zero and a standard deviation of one.
 Standardizing the data in this way ensures that all features are on a comparable scale, which is important for many machine-learning techniques.
-Similar to the previous steps, this Z-score standardization is **optional**, providing users with the flexibility they need.

 ### 2. Feature selection

 Feature selection is an important step in machine leanring.
 It involves removing irrelevant or redundant features based on importance rankings, which can help reduce model complexity and enhance the model's ability to make accurate predictions.
-Here we provide **four methods (filter, embedded, wrapper, and hybrid methods)** for feature selection ( [<ins>Pudjihartono *et al, Frontiers in Bioinformatics*, 2022</ins>](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9580915/)), as follows:
+Here we provide **four methods (filter, embedded, wrapper, and hybrid methods)** for feature selection ( [<ins>Pudjihartono *et al, Front.
+Bioinform.*, 2022</ins>](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9580915/)), as follows:

 #### 2.1 Filter methods